Unvaccinated Redmond firefighters criticize city's handling of vaccine mandate

-REDMOND, Wash. — Redmond firefighters and their families are criticizing the city's handling of a mandate requiring certain first responders to get vaccinated.
+REDMOND, Wash. — Redmond firefighters and their families are criticizing the city's handling of a mandate requiring certain first responders to get vaccinated against COVID-19.

-The State of Washington requires firefighters who are paramedics to be fully vaccinated against COVID-19 or be approved for a religious or medical exemption by Oct.
+Washington state requires firefighters who are paramedics to be fully vaccinated against COVID-19 or be approved for a religious or medical exemption by Oct.
 18.

 KING 5 talked with spouses of Redmond firefighters who spoke on their partners’ behalf because they said the firefighters are not allowed to talk with journalists.